Ultrawipf/pyvjoy/README.md

 Note: FFB support requires a 2.2.x version for the effect block index to work properly.
 The original vJoy project on vjoystick.sourceforge is not being updated anymore and does not support FFB properly.

-It is recommended to use a fork like [BrunnerInnovation/vJoy](https://github.com/BrunnerInnovation/vJoy)
+It is recommended to use a fork like [BrunnerInnovation/vJoy](https://github.com/BrunnerInnovation/vJoy).

+The interface dll from this fork is being used for FFB.

 With this library you can easily set Axis and Button values on any vJoy device and receive force feedback effect data.
 Low-level bindings are provided in pyvjoy._sdk as well as a (hopefully) slightly more 'Pythonic' API in the pyvjoy.VJoyDevice() object.

-Currently vJoyInterface.dll is looked for inside the pyvjoy directory only so place the desired version of that file there to use.

-The usage of non FFB functions is identical to the original pyVjoy project:
+The usage of non FFB functions is identical to the original pyvJoy project.

+## Standard pyvjoy usage:
 ```python
 import pyvjoy